federico-paolillo/svelte-template-webpack-typescript/README.md

 Like any frontend framework, the tooling required has many moving parts with some weird bits that are hard to understand without an explanation.

 Starting from the `tsconfig.json`, we extend (like the official template) `@tsconfig/svelte` from [tsconfig/bases](https://github.com/tsconfig/bases).
 [As the documentation specifies](https://github.com/tsconfig/bases#svelte-tsconfigjson), [after version 2.0.0](https://github.com/tsconfig/bases/pull/55) of `@tsconfig/svelte` compiler option `types: ["svelte"]` was removed, so we have to include either in a `.d.ts` file or in `main.ts` the [Svelte module types](https://github.com/sveltejs/svelte/blob/master/src/runtime/ambient.ts) using `/// <reference types="svelte" />` this will allow to import `.svelte` files and will make sure that `ts-loader` is able to load TypeScript during compilation successfully.
+In this template I've setup a `global.d.ts` that can contain all the extra type definitions that should be available globally.

 The application can be configured using [dotenv](https://github.com/motdotla/dotenv) files, there is one `.env.example` that should be checked-in and contains all the possible configuration entries (with example values) that _must be_ specified in the application `.env` file.
 Once you have configured a value you can access it using `proces.env.<variable>`.
 [As the author of `dotenv` recommends](https://github.com/motdotla/dotenv#should-i-commit-my-env-file), the application `.env` file _should not_ be checked in as it will contain the real secret values.
-Ideally, all your configuration values should start with `SVELTE_APP_` to avoid exposing your build server environment variables when bundling, but this rule is not enforced.
+Note that, ideally, all your configuration values should start with `SVELTE_APP_` to avoid exposing your build server environment variables when bundling, but this rule is not enforced.
-_Note:_ to avoid having to create an `.env` file I've commited one as an example and commented the corresponding `.gitignore` line.
+To avoid having to create an `.env` file after cloning the template I've commited one as an example and commented the corresponding `.gitignore` line.

 [`svelte-preprocess`](https://github.com/sveltejs/svelte-preprocess) is installed and is used by [`svelte-loader`](https://github.com/sveltejs/svelte-loader). `svelte-preprocess` is necessary because Svelte [does not understand TypeScript](https://github.com/sveltejs/svelte-preprocess#what-is-it) so we need a middle man to transform TypeScript to JavaScript so that `svelte-loader` (and in turn the Svelte compiler) is able to work its magic.
 `svelte-preprocess` is configured in [auto-processing mode](https://github.com/sveltejs/svelte-preprocess/blob/main/docs/preprocessing.md#auto-preprocessing) with `svelte-loader` in `webpack.config.js`